Call Us

 • Meal times should always be phone free – and that includes for parents

 • Encourage activities that involve meeting and seeing people, such as attending clubs, having friends over, playing sport or just going to shops.
-All these offer opportunities to build self-esteem and allow for healthier social comparison - away from the digital world
+All of these offer opportunities to build self-esteem and allow for healthier social comparison - away from the digital world

 • Walk and talk – without the distraction of the TV or tablet.
-Use the time to chat openly; laugh and maybe broach sensitive subjects that have been off limits during term-time (parents might be surprised at what teenagers suddenly decide to share –and vice versa).
+Use the time to chat openly, laugh and maybe broach sensitive subjects that have been off limits during term-time (parents might be surprised at what teenagers suddenly decide to share –and vice versa)

 • Children must have time to relax as well as get an adequate amount of restorative sleep.
-Remove phones and electronic devices from your children at least an hour before going to sleep and never leave devices charging in the bedroom.
-We need to get smart about phones.
+Remove phones and electronic devices from your children at least an hour before going to sleep, and never leave devices charging in the bedroom.
+We need to get smart about phones

 Page clinically reviewed by Dr Hayley van Zwanenberg (MBBS, MRCPsych, MMedSci), Consultant Child and Adolescent Psychiatrist at Priory Wellbeing Centre Oxford